JetBrains/kotless/README.md

 }
 ```

-During local run LocalStack will be started and all clients will be pointed to its endpoint automatically.
+During local run, LocalStack will be started and all clients will be pointed to its endpoint automatically.

 Local start functionality does not require any access to cloud provider, so you may check how your application
 behaves without AWS account.
-Also, it gives you possibility to debug application locally from your IDE.
+Also, it gives you the possibility to debug your application locally from your IDE.

 ## Advanced features